-In quiet bull markets a potential change in direction is not the most relevant point, but rather the tendency that price becomes „unstuck“ from a level it traded around going into the expiration.
-It then often turns in its direction or – in a longer trending move – just as likely continues on its next move in the direction of the trend.
+In quiet bull markets a potential change in direction is not the most relevant point, but rather the tendency that price becomes „unstuck“ from the level it traded around going into the option expiration.
+The index then might turn in its direction or – in a longer trending move – continue on its next move in the direction of the trend.

 Read more about my main investing model „The Meta Strategy“ in my free, new eBook – it combines a nuanced weighting of fundamental and technical indicators with the VIX futures term structure as one key component.

 Gamma awareness is an important piece of the puzzle in my market analysis, but it is also possible to formulate more specific trading strategies around the effect.
 They can be quite effective, because they rely on market patterns that are not easily changed by market participants adjusting their trading behavior – option market makers must keep their books balanced through hedging.

 We can trade such patterns with greater confidence.

 This is one of the few short term patterns I trade, because the success rate is quite high.
 I created and traded the strategy before I heard about the strong mean-reversion tendencies in a market setup where market makers are heavily long gamma.